top of page

 â–º LEVERAGING TECHNOLOGY

-• Vito Lafrancesca, Director of Engineering, Dana-Farber Cancer Institute
+• Vito Lafrancesca, Senior Director of Engineering, Dana-Farber Cancer Institute

 • Braheem Santos, Healthcare Segment Leader, Schneider Electric